 Some employers in physically demanding industries obtain the assistance of physical therapists to identify pre-existing conditions for work injury claims, assess functional abilities and job compatibility, and teach proper lifting mechanics and exercises to prevent work-place injuries.
 Sometimes this is in the medical office, and sometimes physical therapists are brought to the workplace to train employers and employees alike how to improve work conditions and behaviors to decrease the risk of workplace injuries.
 This proactive approach prevents unnecessary time off and restricted-duty days – a win-win for all parties.

 Physical therapists also frequently called into office environments to perform workplace ergonomics assessments.
 Ergonomics can be thought of as the “fit” between the worker, the work environment, and the work performed.
 Physical therapists can make recommendations to both the employers and the employees to reduce strain, improve posture, modify tools and equipment, and improve employee comfort and productivity.

 If you have suffered a workplace injury, it’s critical that you get the help you need so you can recover quickly, feel better, and get back to earning your living.
 Physical therapy and rehabilitation may be appropriate for your injury, and a physical therapist or rehabilitation specialist might be helpful in improving your work environment to reduce future injuries.

-Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, physical rehabilitation, acupuncture, and massage.
+Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage.
 To learn more about physical therapy and injury recovery, including more information on our physical therapy team, please don’t hesitate to call us at 541-484-5777.